-It is a nightmare when your home insurance is rejected.
-There are steps which you can take to overcome this or even appeal it.
+However, there are steps which you can take to appeal an insurance refusal or at least overcome it.
 These steps include an internal dispute resolution, the financial ombudsman, a court case or even a simple letter of complaint.

 Any complaint letters are best kept brief and to the point; stating facts clearly and logically in a readable format.
 Say what you are unhappy about and why, and state what you want the insurer to do about your complaint.
 Remember to follow up any correspondence, and ask for confirmation of receipt.
 Badgering the company is not advisable, but you do have the right to be apprised of what they are doing.
 If they prove unco-operative, make a note of it and keep any evidence as you might be able to use this later in support of your case.

 Although you may be upset, remember that being offensive or aggressive is unlikely to help your case in the long run.

 You are required to give the insurer the chance to respond to your complaint before taking further action and the Financial Ombudsman Service (FOS) will not act until eight weeks have elapsed since you contacted your insurer's IDR Department.